-What customers say
+What customers are saying

-Tian bonsai tools Shears
+Tian bonsai tools shears

 This shear features a traditional wide opening for fingers to comfortably grip around the frame for easy cutting while creating a powerful force into unexpected obstacles encountered while trimming.